-In the area of workforce development, The Atlanta Women’s Foundation has launched a new program called the Women’s Pathway to Success Program is transformative, resulting in job creation, reduce poverty, and eliminate barriers to employment for women in metro Atlanta.
+The Women’s Pathway to Success Program is transformative, resulting in job creation, reduction in poverty, and eliminating barriers to employment for women in metro Atlanta.
 This program will impact a minimum of 18,000 women over 5-years.
 Investing in women achieves lasting returns for families and communities.

-Under the Women’s Pathway to Success Program, ten nonprofit organizations will receive grants of $30,000 for the first year and then $50,000 annually for four years (2018-2021) to provide the critical combination of services needed to move women to economic self-sufficiency.
+Under the Women’s Pathway to Success Program, ten local nonprofit organizations will receive support over five years to provide the critical combination of services needed to move women to economic self-sufficiency.
 This combination of services includes access to workforce training and development, microenterprise development, childcare, financial literacy, and employment opportunities for women at or below 200% of the federal poverty level.
-The Atlanta Women’s Foundation will invite selected organizations to submit full proposals.
+To date, AWF has awarded $1.3 million in grants to this initiative.

 Women's Pathway to Success Goals 2017-2021 :